Note: You do not need a Record Of Employment (ROE) to apply for CERB

 You are eligible to receive a Record of Employment (ROE) if you have had a work stoppage in excess of five working days.
-An ROE is required to apply for Employment Insurance benefits.
+An ROE is only required if you wish to immediately apply for Employment Insurance benefits.

 For information about entitlement to Employment Insurance Benefits see the Canada Revenue Agency website.